Chakma people: Buddha Purnima

 It is celebrated on the full moon day in the month of Vaisakha.
 It encompasses the birth, enlightenment (nirvāna), and passing away (Parinirvāna) of Buddha.
 On the day of the worship, devotees go to the monastery with Shíyong or Qi Yawng (offerings of rice, vegetable and other fruits and confectioneries).
-The Buddhist monks known as Bhikkhu lead the devotees for the chanting of verses composed in Pali in praise of the holy triple gem: the Buddha, the Dharma (his teachings), and the Sangha (his disciples).
+The Buddhist monks known as Bhante lead the devotees for the chanting of verses composed in Pali in praise of the holy triple gem: the Buddha, the Dharma (his teachings), and the Sangha (his disciples).
 Apart from this, other practices such as lighting thousands of lamps and releasing Phanuch Batti (an auspicious lamp made of paper in the form of a balloon) are also done as and when possible.

-Food
+Chakma cuisine

 Bamboo shoots are a traditional dish for the Chakma people, and they call it Bhaz-chuu-ryì.
-Shrimp paste and fish paste are their traditional ingredients for cooking.
-They call them Sidol (see-dawl).
+Shrimp paste and fish paste are their traditional ingredients for cooking, these are called sidol.

 The staple food of the Chakmas is rice, supplemented by millet, corn (maize), vegetables, and mustard.
 The vegetables include yams, pumpkins, melons, and cucumbers.
 Vegetables and fruit gathered from the forest may be added to the diet.
-Fish, poultry, and meat are eaten, despite the fact that many Buddhists are vegetarians.
+Fish, poultry, and meat are eaten.

 Some typical Chakma dishes include fish, vegetables, and spices stuffed into a length of bamboo and cooked in a low fire; foods wrapped in banana leaves and placed beside a fire; and eggs that are aged until they get fermented.